Update March 2019: *Elijah and *Jonathan (at risk of aging out) are still waiting.

-This post is going to feature children who live in an orphanage that is in part supported by Maya’s Hope, a charity based in New York City and run by Maya Rowencak, who has advocated for orphans living in poor conditions, assisted in improving their orphanage, and actively advocates for their adoptions.
+This post features children who live in an orphanage that is, in part, supported by Maya’s Hope, a charity based in New York City and run by Maya Rowencak, who has advocated for orphans living in poor conditions, assisted in improving their orphanage, and actively advocates for their adoptions.

 Maya’s Hope also advocates for children in the Philippines.